• Satan and the Problem of Evil: Constructing a Trinitarian Warfare Theodicy, By Gregory A. Boyd

 by William Hasker

-Noted philosopher William Hasker explores a full range of questions concerning the problem of evil.
-Hasker forges constructive answers in some depth showing why the evil in the world does not provide evidence of a moral fault in God, the world's creator and governor.
+Noted philosopher William Hasker explores a full range of issues concerning the problem of evil.
+Having taken account of the current state of the discussion and squarely facing some of the most trenchant arguments marshaled by John K. Roth and D. Z. Phillips, Hasker forges a constructive answer in some depth showing why the evil in the world does not provide evidence of a moral fault in God, the ...

 • Evil and the Justice of God, By N. T. Wright